The Dogbanes are plants with a milky juice in the stems, widely branched at the top, and short 5-lobed bell-shaped flowers in clusters.

 Notes: Spreading Dogbane is indigenous to the Garden area.
 Eloise Butler catalogued it on May 31, 1907.
 Martha Crone planted it in 1946 and sowed seeds in 1949.
 It is native to Minnesota in most counties except for the SW Quadrant where it is found in only a few areas.
 It is found throughout North America except for some states of the U.S. in the far south and Nunavut and Labrador in Canada.
 Their are 4 species of Apocynum listed as native to Minnesota.
 A. cannabinum, Prairie Dogbane (Indian Hemp); and A. androsaemifolium are the most common.
 The other two have no current populations listed by the MN-DNR.
 These are A. sibiricum (which many sources list as a synonym for A. cannabinum) and A x floribundum, a hybrid known as Many-flowered Dogbane.

 Lore and Uses: The medicinal part of the plant is the root.
 The chemicals in the root work on the central nervous system.
-The plant shares many of the characteristics of it’s cousin Indian Hemp, Apocynum cannabinum.
+The plant shares many of the characteristics of its cousin Indian Hemp, Apocynum cannabinum.
 It is an emetic and a cathartic.
 The main compound is cymarin, a cardiogenic toxin.
 Other chemicals are apocynin, apocynamarin, and androsin.
 As such, the plant should never be used as a food in any quantity.
-Other uses should be by expert use only as the chemicals are major cardiac stimulants - more toxic than the milkweeds, but not quite as powerful as Indian Hemp.
+Other uses should be by expert use only as the chemicals are major cardiac stimulants - more toxic than the milkweeds, but not quite as powerful as Indian Hemp which is the strongest cardiac stimulant of any plant found in Minnesota.
 In folk medicine the roots were used to cure sore throats, headaches, nosebleeds and irregularities of the heart.
 See Moore for more details (Ref. #30).

 Densmore (Ref. #5) reports numerous uses among the Chippewa.
-A decoction of root (using one arm length) in very little boiling water, would be used to moisten some cotton and that was stuffed in the nostril to stop a nosebleed.
+A decoction of root (using one arm's length) in very little boiling water, would be used to moisten some cotton and that was stuffed in the nostril to stop a nosebleed.
 Alternatively, powdered root was put on hot stones, the patient covered his head over the stones and inhaled the vapors to cure headaches.
-For soreness of the ear, a decoction made with one inch of root was poured into the ear.
+For soreness of the ear, a weak decoction made with one inch of root was poured into the ear.
 A very weak decoction of the root was given to infants to drink for common colds.
+A stronger decoction of root was used for heart palpitation.
+Four 2 inch root pieces were added to a quart of water and boiled for two minutes, then drank.

 The outer section of the stem is fibrous and was used to make thread and bow strings.
 Densmore reports a charm use: Protection against evil influence or “bad medicine” could be gotten by chewing a piece of root.